 Owners of manufactured homes are required to obtain a motor vehicle certificate of title.

 The purchaser of a manufactured home must submit a certificate stating that all ad valorem taxes assessed against the manufactured home have been paid.

 Contact county assessor for information on mobile home titling and registration.

 Mobile homes must be titled and include a description of the home.

-The owner of a mobile home not located in a mobile home park shall, within 30 days after initial placement of such mobile home in any county and within 30 days after movement of such mobile home to a new location, file with the county assessor, supervisor of assessment, or township assessor, as the case may be, a mobile home registration.
+The owner of a mobile home not located in a mobile home park shall, within 30 days after initial placement of such mobile home in any county and within 30 days after movement of such mobile home to a new location, file with the county recorder’s office a mobile home registration.

 The registration must show the name and address of the owner and every occupant of the mobile home, the location of the mobile home, the year of manufacture, and the square feet of floor space contained in such mobile home together with the date that the mobile home became inhabited, was initially placed in the county, or was moved to a new location.
 Such registration shall also include the license number of such mobile home and of the towing vehicle, if there be any, and the state issuing such licenses.

 A manufactured home that is personal property not held for resale or not attached to real estate by a permanent foundation must have a certificate of title.

 When a manufactured home is attached to real estate by a permanent foundation the owner may apply for an affidavit of transfer to real estate with the Bureau.

 The owner of a mobile home must submit a tax clearance form to show that no taxes are owed prior to obtaining the title.